This is NOT a government website.CaliforniaUCP.org is an independent informational resource.For official services visit ucp.dot.ca.gov

 Personal Net Worth Limit

-Each disadvantaged owner's personal net worth must not exceed $1,320,000, excluding ownership interest in the applicant firm and equity in the owner's primary residence.
-(Verify current threshold — USDOT may adjust for inflation.)
+Each disadvantaged owner's personal net worth must not exceed $2,047,000 (raised from $1,320,000 by the October 2025 IFR), excluding ownership interest in the applicant firm and equity in the owner's primary residence.
+Retirement assets are also fully excluded under the new rule.

 Socially & Economically Disadvantaged Status